What are the day to day operations of this route?

 What type of vehicle do I need?

-The current owner services this route using a 2016 GMC 16′ Cutaway (175,000 miles) that is available as a separate purchase.
-Estimated value is $11,500.
+There is no vehicle included in the purchase.
 Common delivery vehicles used for this type of business are box trucks or enclosed trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?